ibbatta/readme-generator/README.md

 [![Twitter follower](https://img.shields.io/twitter/follow/battago.svg?style=social)](https://twitter.com/battago)

 > This project was born mainly to satisfy my desire for knowledge and to simplify my workflow.
-Being a curious (and also lazy) developer I have always wondered how avoid to waste my working time to write README.md files who fits perfectly project by project and that's why I wrote a tool to help me simplify and speed up these processes.
+Being a curious (and also lazy) developer I have always wondered how to avoid wasting my working time to write README.md files who fits perfectly project by project and that's why I wrote a tool to help me simplify and speed up these processes.

 ---